pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 In short:

--   SMILES is a language, which is used to describe a molecule in the terms of and according to the rules of chemical valence and mathemathical graph theories.
+-   SMILES is a language, which is used to describe a molecule in the terms of and according to the rules of chemical valence and mathematical graph theories.

 -   SMILES string is the linear notation of a spanning tree of a graph representing molecule.